Projects - Git Cvs Sync

 cvs -z3 -d:ext:YOURNAME@cvs.savannah.gnu.org:/sources/emacs co emacs mv emacs cvs-emacs

-Save the following script to the file export-from-git (name it
+Save the following script to the file export-from-git

 whatever you like).